Loading...

 Go to Menu > Storage > Network File Storage.

-Select a cluster from the list of clusters.
+Select a cluster from the list of clusters and select Manage Shares from the OPTIONS column.

 Click Save to create a share.